rlizzo/pyscience/20141209_TCIA/TCIA.md

 pandas.io.json.read_json(strRespModalities)
 ```

 As the different arguments of the `get_modality_values` method are all optional we don't need to 'filter' the results so we call it without any arguments.
-We then merely 'read' the data stored in the `response` using the `getResponseString` helper-function and store the results, as a string, under `strRespBodyParts`.
+We then merely 'read' the data stored in the `response` using the `getResponseString` helper-function and store the results, as a string, under `strRespModalities`.

-Now the contents of the `strRespBodyParts` string are in a JSON format, which we can read in a myriad of ways.
+Now the contents of the `strRespModalities` string are in a JSON format, which we can read in a myriad of ways.
 However, I chose to use `pandas` which has built-in JSON support and which returns a very powerful [`pandas.DataFrame`](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.DataFrame.html) object, which as we'll see later on is a godsend.
 In addition, IPython Notebook has built-in support for [`pandas.DataFrame`](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.DataFrame.html) objects and displays a beautiful table which, for the above code, can be seen in the next figure.

 ![Table of the imaging modalities currently available in TCIA.](http://pyscience.files.wordpress.com/2015/02/wpid-figure03.png)